 HAMPTON, Va.
-(November 29, 2018) – The sound of Christmas music from the Hampton University’s wind ensemble graced the ears of 200 students, faculty and staff during the 35th annual tree lighting ceremony.
-Smells of cider and ginger lingered with the view of red and green lights, with ornaments donning the Hampton University’s Christmas tree, to celebrate the season to give thanks.
+(December 5, 2019) – The sound of Christmas music from the Hampton University’s brass ensemble graced the ears of 200 students, faculty and staff during the 36th annual tree lighting ceremony.
+Smells of fresh Christmas cookies lingered with the view of red and green lights, with ornaments donning the Hampton University’s Christmas tree, to celebrate the season to give thanks.

 After Dr. Harvey spoke about giving thanks, the ceremony continued with Hampton University’s First Lady, Mrs. Norma B. Harvey lighting the tree.

 Following her words, Mrs. Harvey threw a switch, lighting up the festive tree, decorated in Christmas colors.
-The wind ensemble serenaded as guests gathered around enjoying Christmas cookies, hot chocolate and spiced cider.
+The brass ensemble serenaded as guests gathered around enjoying Christmas cookies and fruit punch.

 The tree, decorated with dozens of Christmas colored ornaments can be seen near the entrance to Hampton University at the corner of East Tyler Street and Emancipation Drive.